Peter Hall

 Our research programme is cross-disciplinary and resides at the interface between Cancer Research, Health Economics and Clinical Trials Research.
 Our aspiration is to improve clinical outcomes for the cancer population and we undertake research to provide robust evidence for the real-world evaluation of new interventions for cancer.
 The focus of our research includes:

-• The use of routine NHS data through clinical informatics to measure the costs of care
+- The use of routine NHS data through clinical informatics to measure the value and quality of care

-• Methods for the measurement of the financial burden of cancer on patients and carers
+- Methods for the measurement of socioeconomic outcomes in patients with cancer and their carers

 Read about Real World Data for HTA